Read the New Testament and you might come away with the idea that there is more than one gospel.

 Paul summarized the gospel of grace in his letter to the Corinthians:

-“Now, brothers, I want to remind you of the gospel I preached to you, which you received and on which you have taken your stand.
-By this gospel you are saved, if you hold firmly to the word I preached to you.
-Otherwise, you have believed in vain.
-For what I received I passed on to you as of first importance: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures and that he appeared to Peter, and then to the Twelve.
-After that, he appeared to more than five hundred of the brothers at the same time… (1 Cor 15:1-6)
+I want to remind you of the gospel I preached to you… By this gospel you are saved…: that Christ died for our sins according to the Scriptures, that he was buried, that he was raised on the third day according to the Scriptures and that he appeared to Peter, and then to the Twelve.
+After that, he appeared to more than five hundred of the brothers at the same time.
+(1 Cor 15:1-6)

 Do you believe it?

-The gospel is good news whether you believe it or not, but it will only save you if you believe it.
+The gospel is good news whether you believe it or not, but it will only do you good if you believe it.
 As Paul declared to the Corinthians, “by this gospel are you saved.”
 Again, by which gospel are you saved?
-By the gospel of God’s grace:
+The gospel of God’s grace:

 The gospel is not just for sinners